Hindu temple architecture

-The architectural principles of Hindu temples in India are described in Shilpa Shastras and Vastu Sastras.
-The Hindu culture has encouraged aesthetic independence to its temple builders, and its architects have sometimes exercised considerable flexibility in creative expression by adopting other perfect geometries and mathematical principles in Mandir construction to express the Hindu way of life.
+The architectural principles of Hindu temples in India are described in the Shilpa Shastras and Vastu Sastras.
+The Hindu culture has encouraged aesthetic independence to its temple builders, and its architects have sometimes exercised considerable flexibility in creative expression by adopting other perfect geometries and mathematical principles in Mandir construction to express the Hindu Way of life.

+Hindu temple architecture and its various styles has had a profound influence on the stylistic origins of Buddhist architecture.
+Aspects seen on Buddhist architecture like the stupa may have been influenced by the shikhara, a stylistic element which in some regions evolved to the pagoda which are seen throughout Thailand, Cambodia, Nepal, China, Taiwan, Japan, Korea, Myanmar, and Vietnam.

 History

 Early structures

 Remains of early elliptical shrines discovered in Besnagar (3rd-2nd century BCE) and Nagari (1st century BCE), may be the earliest known Hindu temple structures, associated to the early Bhagavata tradition, a precursor of Vaishnavism.
 In Tamil Nadu, the earliest version of the Murugan Temple, Saluvankuppam, north-facing and in brick, appears to date from between the 3rd century BCE and 3rd century CE.

 In Besnagar, the temple structures have been found in conjonction with the Heliodorus pillar dedicated to Vāsudeva.
 The archaeologists found an ancient elliptical foundation, extensive floor and plinth produced from burnt bricks.
 Further, the foundations for all the major components of a Hindu temple – garbhagriha (sanctum), pradakshinapatha (circumambulation passage), antarala (antechamber next to sanctum) and mandapa (gathering hall) – were found.
 These sections had a thick support base for their walls.
 These core temple remains cover an area of 30 x 30 m.
 The sections had post-holes, which likely contained the wooden pillars for the temple superstructure above.
 In the soil were iron nails that likely held together the wooden pillars.
 The superstructure of the temple was likely made of wood, mud and other perishable materials.

-The ancient temple complex discovered in Nagari (Chittorgarh, Rajasthan) – about 500 kilometers to the west of Vidisha, has a sub-surface structure nearly identical to that of the Besnagar temple.
+The ancient temple complex discovered in Nagari (Chittorgarh, Rajasthan) – about 500 kilometres to the west of Vidisha, has a sub-surface structure nearly identical to that of the Besnagar temple.
 The structure is also associated to the cult of Vāsudeva and Saṃkarṣaṇa, and dated to the 1st century BCE.